 To make the milk frothy you can blitz it in a blender, pour it into an electric milk frother, or transfer it into serving cups and use a hand frother.

-Before serving, garnish each cup with a dusting of cinnamon and, if you're not vegan, with a sprinkle of bee pollen, for a health-boost.
+Before serving, garnish each cup with a dusting of cinnamon and, if you're not vegan, a sprinkle of bee pollen, for a health boost.

 You can replace almond milk with other plant-based milks like oat, soy, or coconut milk.